uwine4850/foozy/docs/docs/index.md

 You can read more about the other packages in the rest of the documentation.

+An [example of a project](https://github.com/uwine4850/alllogs) written using the framework.

 For example, you can look at the [getting started section](getting_started.md).